UniBee-Billing/unibee-go-client/docs/UnibeeApiMerchantInvoiceRefundReq.md

 NewUnibeeApiMerchantInvoiceRefundReqWithDefaults instantiates a new UnibeeApiMerchantInvoiceRefundReq object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetCancelSubscription

+`func (o *UnibeeApiMerchantInvoiceRefundReq) GetCancelSubscription() bool`

+GetCancelSubscription returns the CancelSubscription field if non-nil, zero value otherwise.

+### GetCancelSubscriptionOk

+`func (o *UnibeeApiMerchantInvoiceRefundReq) GetCancelSubscriptionOk() (*bool, bool)`

+GetCancelSubscriptionOk returns a tuple with the CancelSubscription field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCancelSubscription

+`func (o *UnibeeApiMerchantInvoiceRefundReq) SetCancelSubscription(v bool)`

+SetCancelSubscription sets CancelSubscription field to given value.

+### HasCancelSubscription

+`func (o *UnibeeApiMerchantInvoiceRefundReq) HasCancelSubscription() bool`

+HasCancelSubscription returns a boolean if a field has been set.

 ### GetInvoiceId